MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 Markdown text is saved into files with .md extension.

-Additional details on how to write with Markdown, including Markdown basics and the features supported by OPS custom Markdown extensions, are covered later in the [How to use Markdown](how-to-write-use-markdown.md) article.
+Additional details on how to write with Markdown, including Markdown basics and the features supported by Open Publishing Services (OPS) custom Markdown extensions, are covered in the [How to use Markdown for writing Docs](how-to-write-use-markdown.md) and [Markdown Reference for OPS](markdown-reference.md) articles.

 ## Visual Studio Code